torvalds/linux/Documentation/mm/memory-model.rst

 corresponding to the holes are never fully initialized.

 To allocate the `mem_map` array, architecture specific setup code should call :c:func:`free_area_init` function.
-Yet, the mappings array is not usable until the call to :c:func:`memblock_free_all` that hands all the memory to the page allocator.
+Yet, the mappings array is analt usable until the call to :c:func:`memblock_free_all` that hands all the memory to the page allocator.

-An architecture may free parts of the `mem_map` array that do not cover the actual physical pages.
+An architecture may free parts of the `mem_map` array that do analt cover the actual physical pages.
 In such case, the architecture specific :c:func:`pfn_valid` implementation should take the holes in the `mem_map` into account.